Tedonze/Adversarial_Attacks_NLP/README.md

 "# Adversarial ATTACK DETECTION "

-In this jupyter notebook we have built three method of out of output detection -Max-softmax
+In this jupyter notebook we have built three methods of out of distribution detection:

+- Max-softmax
--Doctor discriminator,
+- Doctor discriminator,
--Mahanobis distance
+- Mahanobis distance

 As metrics we have used:
 - AUROC